oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

 ## Task 1: Create a view by executing this script in SQL Worksheet

-Run a sql script that will perform two tasks.
+Run a SQL script that will perform two tasks.
 First, primary keys are defined on tables to ensure uniqueness between rows.
 Then, foreign key constraints are added that ensure data integrity between tables.
 These constraints have the added benefit of improving performance.

 Next, the script creates a `SALES_DASHBOARD` view that you will use to create your analytic dashboard.
 This simplifies the usability for analytics users; they can simply use the one view for all of their queries.
 You can conveniently access the browser-based SQL Worksheet directly from your Autonomous Database console.